-The altitude dependence that is shown by the light blue curves of Fig. 4 indicates that the appearance of $\Delta T{in} < 0$ could be dependent on such spacecraft-environment interaction effects, which are expected to be dependent on neutral density.
-This effect could account for the larger appearance of $\Delta T{in} < 0$ at altitudes below 150 km, as is shown, for example, in AE-C measurements; however, as it can be seen in Fig. 4(a), in the altitude ranges from \sim 150 km to 200 km there is a decrease in the appearance of such events, which are again enhanced at altitudes upwards of 200 km.
+One possible cause potentially leading to measurement errors concerns the alteration of $T_i$ and/or $T_n$ measurements due to interactions with a ram cloud; these would be expected to produce ion temperatures that are cooler than the ambient neutral temperatures.
+The altitude dependence that is shown by the light blue curves of Figure 4 indicates that the appearance of $\Delta T{in} < 0$ could be dependent on such ram cloud effects, which are dependent on neutral density.
+This effect could account for the larger appearance of $\Delta T{in} < 0$ at altitudes below 150 km, as is shown, for example, in AE-C measurements; however, as it can be seen in Figure 4(a), in the altitude ranges from ~150 km to 200 km there is a decrease in the appearance of such events, which are again enhanced at altitudes upwards of 200 km.